 Most insurance companies take appeals seriously, and typically assign them to several more senior adjusters.
 Their goal is to make sure the first adjuster did not overlook anything.
 This process can take as long as the initial claim, so remain patient.
-In my experience, however, appeals are answered faster than the first claim.
+In my experience, however, insurance companies answer appeals faster than the first claim.

-For most appeals, “no” is a final answer—and you’re left with another decision: Do you accept their decision or take your appeal to the next level?
+For most appeals, “no” is the final answer.
+Next decision: Do that or take your appeal to the next level?

 - Often, a hard look at your claim by an independent third party will reveal that you don’t have a case.
 (I’m sometimes that person.)
-Maybe your claimed event isn’t covered, or maybe you don’t have a required receipt to back your claim.
+Maybe the insurance company doesn’t cover the event.
+Maybe you don’t have a required receipt to back your claim.
 Now is a good time to take another look at your claim and appeal, and decide whether it’s worth continuing with your appeal.

 - Send a brief, polite email to your insurance agent or travel agent, notifying whichever is appropriate of your rejection.
 Agents often can and do act as intermediaries when something goes wrong with a policy.
-Remember, they took a commission on your policy, and they have to be licensed to sell the policy, so they have some skin in the game.
+Remember, they took a commission on your policy.
+So they have some skin in the game.

 - Contact your state insurance commissioner.
-Your insurance commissioner may be able to help if your claim was rejected without cause.
+If an insurance company rejects your claim without cause, your insurance commissioner may be able to help.
 To find your insurance commissioner, visit the National Association of Insurance Commissioners site.
-Some travelers have reported that their claims were honored simply by copying their state insurance commissioner on their appeal.
+Simply copying your state insurance commissioner on an appeal is sometimes enough.